cltl/event-resource-interoperability/README.md

 ### Language Resources

-Currently, the filenames of the following annotated corpora are compared (more corpora will be added in the future):
+Currently, the filenames of the following annotated corpora are compared (more corpora may be added in the future):

 - Penn TreeBank-3 ([LDC99T42](https://catalog.ldc.upenn.edu/LDC99T42))
 - Proposition Bank I ([LDC2004T14](https://catalog.ldc.upenn.edu/LDC2004T14))